banny310/hoymiles-dtu-homeassistant-addon/README.md

 dtu = {
     host = 192.168.1.1
     port = 10081
-    watchdog_timeout = 300              # Restart connection to DTU when nothing is received from DTU in period of time
+    watchdog_timeout = 300              # Restart connection to DTU when nothing is received from DTU in period of time (seconds)
                                         # Useable in passive mode because sometimes communication stalls
 }
 mqtt = {